 Now, this is not meant to be a guilt-fest.
 We get enough of that to deal with.
 I breastfed some babies and not others and my kids are turning out just fine (some of the time).
-If you don’t breastfeed or only breastfed for a short spot, I support you.
-However, if you do breastfeed, have a look at all the fun things our breastmilk does to ‘love-on’ our babies.
+If you don’t breastfeed or are only breastfed for a short spot, I support you.
+However, if you do breastfeed, have a look at all the fun things our breastmilk does to ‘love on’ our babies.
 The more I learn, the more I’m excited about and captivated by the way our bodies are created.

 Let's have a look at some of this fun stuff our boobs can do.